 A financial crisis raged at the time, known as the Restriction Period, which lasted from 1797 until 1821.
 The overprinting of banknotes had caused a shortage of gold.
 As a result, the Bank of England temporarily didn’t have to exchange notes for gold.
 The Bank began issuing notes for £1 and £2 to compensate for the gold shortage.
 This made forgery an ideal crime because those now handling paper currency weren’t used to it.
 They were often illiterate, and couldn’t recognise fake notes (Bank of England 2021).
 Forging banknotes became a capital offence.
 Over 300 people were hanged for doing so during the Restriction Period.

 The problems between the Bank and the politicians didn’t go unnoticed.
 Richard Sheridan, Member of Parliament and playwright, referred “to an elderly lady in the City of great credit and long standing who had made a faux pas” and “had unfortunately fallen into bad company”.
 Many believe this description inspired the cartoon.

 Such a catchy name obviously stuck and the Bank became personified as this Old Lady.
 It’s still referred to as the Old Lady of Threadneedle Street.

 So we’ve discussed the fact that the Old Lady of Threadneedle Street is actually the Bank of England, not a ghost.
 But that doesn’t mean there isn’t a spectre in the area.

-One day, she arrived at the Bank and asked to speak to her brother.
-A clerk told of his fate, not realising who she was.
-Sarah took the news badly, and something inside her snapped.
+In other versions, no one bothered to inform her of his hanging at all.
+In this story, she arrived at the Bank and asked to speak to her brother.
+A clerk told her of Philip’s fate, not realising who she was.
+Sarah took the news badly of her brother’s death badly, and something inside her snapped.